fabioalmeida08/backrust/README.md

 - [x] Check if there a backupfile with more than 7 days and delete it.
 - [x] Send a email if something goes wrong.
 - [x] Do a better error handling.
+- [x] integration with s3 with aws sdk
 - [ ] Refactor.